sib-swiss/first-steps-with-R-training/README.md

 If you enjoyed this course or found it beneficial and want to refer to it, please cite it as :

-Diana Marek.
-(2023, June 22).
+andrille Duchemin, & Burdet, F. (2023, October 25).
 Course material First steps with R in Life Sciences.
-Zenodo. https://doi.org/10.5281/zenodo.8070206
+Zenodo. https://doi.org/10.5281/zenodo.10039453